Knocking On Wood: Why Do We Do It And What Does It Do?

 Later on, Christians associated ‘touchwood’ with the wood of Christ’s crucifixion and adopted this heathen tradition as their own.
 However, if you argue, “Is knocking on wood a sin?”, Catholic churches may agree.
 They would quote Leviticus 19:3, “Do not turn to ghosts or consult spirits, by which you will be defiled.
 I, the LORD, am your God” and forbid you to turn to pagan rituals.

 • Those days people believed invisible demons were listening to them and looking for chances to cause harm.
 Another theory behind the knocking on wood superstition is built around this faith.
-This practice prevailed to drive away evil spirits after saying something about a person’s good fortune
+This practice prevailed to drive away evil spirits after saying something about a person’s good fortune.

 • Further research links this custom to a 19th-century British playground game called ‘Tiggy Touchwood’.
 As described in the book The Boy’s Modern Playmate, players could shield themselves from being tagged by touching a post or any other wooden object nearby and shouting “Touchwood”.
+Adults picked up on the idea of trees/wood safeguarding humans.
+Over the years, they shaped it as a ritual convenient to them and that’s where the belief of knocking on wood comes from.

 Now here’s an interesting thing.
 Whether you are reading this from the farthest corners of Asia, the Middle East, or the American countries, you share the same tradition only in different forms.
 Let’s explore touchwood examples from various regions and cultures: